 Using myACC to register, you will see ACC Online or CCC Online.

 As further health and safety guidelines are announced, ACC will offer courses to reflect the most current guidance to ensure the health and safety of everyone.

 Safety and COVID-19 Response

-When you to arrive on campus, you will notice many changes have taken place in order to ensure the safety, health and well-being guidelines recommended by the Colorado Department of Public Health & Environment, the Center for Disease Control, Tri-County Health Department, the Governor’s Office, and other state and local experts.
+When you to arrive on campus, you will notice we have done many things to ensure the safety, health and well-being guidelines recommended by the Colorado Department of Public Health & Environment, the Center for Disease Control, the Colorado Department of Higher Education, Tri-County Health Department, the Governor’s Office, and other state and local experts.

 Wearing a Mask / Facial Covering

 The CDC reports that the use of masks, even for fully vaccinated people (fully vaccinated is 2 weeks after a 2nd dose), helps slow the spread of COVID-19.
 Masks are designed to contain respiratory droplets and particles.
 They also provide some protection from particles expelled by others.
-In consideration of CDC recommendations regarding the continuing spread and infectious nature of the COVID Delta variant, we strongly believe that masking is a best practice in our layered strategy to preserve the integrity of in-person instructional delivery and services for our students.
+ACC campuses are now mask optional.
+Masks may be required in some areas inside campus buildings.

 ACC provides disposable masks to students, employees and visitors on all campuses.
 Gators and masks with exhalation valves or vents are not approved for inside campus buildings.